ndiamant/blackboxProject/INSTRUCTIONS.md

 * indexList: an index list made by [_createIndexList_](#createindexlist)
 * directory: the directory (string) the payload is in.

-Returns: a list of strings where each string is an entire java file from the payload.
+Returns: a list of (string, index) tuples where each string is all of the text of one source file from a payload file.
 The text can be put into individual files using [_writeFiles_](#writefiles).

 ##### Todo
-* Considering making [_readFiles_](#readfiles) return a list of tuples with (text, index) so that the index can still be used for stuff like naming the files that get written from the text list.
+* ~~Considering making [_readFiles_](#readfiles) return a list of tuples with (text, index) so that the index can still be used for stuff like naming the files that get written from the text list.~~

 ======
 #### writeFiles

-_writeFiles(textList, directory = os.getcwd(), name = "payloadFile")_ takes
+_writeFiles(textList, directory = os.getcwd(), nameNum = 0)_ takes
 * textList: a text list made by [_readFiles_](#readfiles)
 * directory: a directory (string) where it will write files with the .java extension
-* name: a name to call the java files.
-The files are named "[name][number].java", where number is an iterated integer counting from zero.
+* nameNum: where the name iterator starts from.

 Creates: a directory filled with .java files with the following structure.
+Returns: where nameNum left off so that it can be used as an argument if you want to use writeFiles again in the same directory.
 ```
 2015-12-11
 ├── payload0.java